-ADOPTION OF NEW AND REVISED STANDARDS - On August 1, 2016, the Group adopted all the new and revised FRSs and Interpretations of FRS ("INT FRS") that are effective from that date and are relevant to its operations.
-The adoption of these new/revised FRSs and INT FRSs does not result in changes to the Group's and the Company's accounting policies and has no material effect on the amounts reported for the current or prior years.
+ADOPTION OF NEW AND REVISED STANDARDS - On August 1, 2017, the Group adopted all the new and revised FRSs and Interpretations of FRS ("INT FRS") that are effective from that date and are relevant to its operations.
+The adoption of these new/revised FRSs and INT FRSs does not result in changes to the Group's and the Company's accounting policies and has no material effect on the amounts reported for the current or prior years except for certain presentation improvements arising from Amendments to FRS 7 Statement of Cash Flows: Disclosure Initiative.